hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Clean up

 A few years back, I was asked to improve performance of an application that computed several metrics for products.
-Users complained that it has gotten slower over time.
+Users complained that it had gotten slower over time.
 It quickly turned out that fetching data was the bottleneck–the actual computation took less then 5 % of the total endpoint response time.

 Strangely, there were tons of inactive products in the database, even though no one was interested in their metrics.